Back to projects

 Readiness over reporting

-Shifted the UI from passive status reporting into actionable next steps and blockers.
+Shifted the UI from passive status reporting toward visible next steps and blockers.

 Final experience